Sahilabbas123/BLockChain_Development/README.md

 ## 👨‍💻 About Me

 I'm Sahil Abbas, passionate about blockchain development and decentralization.
-Currently doing a focused 6-month deep dive into smart contract engineering using Solidity and Foundry.
+Currently doing a focused  into smart contract engineering using Solidity and Foundry.

 ---